uncle-barchen/ruqmoi/ruqmoi.md

 + The Wanderer's oracle: Quake ‖ Light
   + situation: The Wanderer sees [earthquake lights](https://en.wikipedia.org/wiki/Earthquake_light) and knows a large earthquake has happened or is about to happen.
-  + admonition: Significant changes have taken place, or about to.
+  + admonition: Significant changes have taken place, or are about to.
 Duty must take precedence over desire.
     Fulfill what is required of you without wishing things were different or that the responsibility belonged to another.
 + Bible: Revelation 19:17-21 - The Beast and Its Armies Defeated